bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 Some technical notes: every class file has line numbers assigned to instructions.
 For inlined function bodies we assign line numbers beyond the actual end of file (e.g. if the file has 50 lines, inlined code has line numbers starting with 51), and these “virtual” numbers are mapped to actual sources of the inlined code that possibly reside in other files.
 The standard JVM debugger understands the source mappings and can step through the appropriate files and lines.
 The only caveat is that exception stack traces may sometimes contain line numbers beyond the end of file.
 We are looking for a solution to this problem.
 ### Java Annotations: Argument Ordering

 In Java, annotations are interfaces and their parameters are methods of those interfaces.
 Thus, the ordering of the parameters is insignificant, and the call site can not rely on it.
-This is why Java requires that all arguments but one (named <code>value</code>) are passed as named.
+This is why Java requires that all arguments but one (named `value`) are passed as named.
 While annotations declared in Kotlin have proper constructors that admit positioned parameters and even varargs, we can not rely on Java annotations in this respect, so from now on the following applies to Java annotations:

 * only the parameter named value can be passed without a name,